issuu/ocaml-protoc-plugin/README.md

 fields which are not transmitted should be set the the default value (either 0, or the value of the default option).

+However, It seems to be the defacto standard that in proto2 it should be possible to determine if a field was transmitted or not.
+Thefore all non-repeated fields in proto2 are default - unless it has a default value, or is a required field.

-The specification is vague when it comes to serializing fields (i.e. should fields with default values be serialized?).
-This implementation chooses to always serialize all values, default or otherwise.
+The specification is vague when it comes to serializing fields for proto2 syntax. (i.e. should fields with default values be serialized?).
+This implementation chooses to always serialize values, default or otherwise, for all fields which are set (i.e. `Some x`).
-(proto3 explicitly states that fields with default values does not need to be transmitted)
+This differs from proto3, which explicitly states that fields with default values does not need to be transmitted).

-Most proto2 implementations keep track of which fields have been received and which have not. `ocaml-protoc-plugin` chooses not to hold on to this information, which means that for field of `uint64` with the value of 0 (or the default value if specified), the user cannot know if the fields was present in the deserialized message or not.
-This also means that serialization and deserialization is not symmetrical.

-There are examples where this can cause ambiguities when interpreting a proto2 message.
-My advice would be to set an 'illegal' default value on fields where its important to know if the field was transmitted or not.

 ## Invocation
 If the plugin is available in the path as `protoc-gen-ocaml`, then you